tiinasip/AI_idea/README.md

 * "There is only meat products!"
 * "There is only veggies, absolutely nothing to eat!"
 * "Why do you buy 5 different sorts of cat food?"
-* "Someone is going to bake!"
+* "Someone is going to bake, I guess it will be a chocolate cake!"

+Items could be also something else than just groceries - maybe a big second-hand-store, a technical store, train traffic etc. Also Optional 3D/AR view	Unity + TensorFlow Lite

 If I start the project, I'd need technical and legal advice.
 There is a risk that no store would start to co-operate.
 If I had an agreement with the store, I am sure the funding can be found.
-My technical skills are not on the required level, but finding a technical partner helps.
+My technical skills are not on the required level, but finding a technical partner would help.
 I would need help for marketing as well.

 How could your project grow and become something even more?
 What kind of skills, what kind of assistance would you  need to move on?